Investment Banking Interview Questions and Answers: The Definitive Guide

 Finally, case studies – sometimes informal verbal ones, sometimes in writing, and sometimes in Excel – are more likely to come up at this level.

-This article was very long, but the most important point is simple: You cannot “prepare” for the technical questions at the last minute.
+This article is detailed and comprehensive, but the most important point is simple: You cannot “prepare” for the technical questions in an investment banking interview at the last minute.

 You can come up with a halfway decent story and reasonable answers to common “fit” questions with limited time – such as a few hours or days before the interview.

-But you cannot answer detailed questions about LBO models, the components of Enterprise Value, or how WACC changes under different conditions unless you have a firm grasp of the technical side, which takes time to acquire.
+But you cannot answer detailed questions about LBO models, the components of Enterprise Value, or how WACC changes under different conditions unless you have solid technical knowledge, which takes time to acquire.

 At the minimum, you’ll have to start ~2-3 months in advance to get a good sense for these concepts (assuming no background or limited accounting/finance knowledge).